SRLT Board of Directors

 Outreach & Development:

 I have always had the goal of helping to preserve wildlands for wildlife, which matches the mission of the Sebasticook Regional Land Trust.
 Currently, I am a professor of Wildlife Biology at Unity College.
 Prior to coming to Unity in 2015, I was at Macquaire University, Sydney, Australia for 6 years teaching and researching behavior of endangered and threatened mammals.
 I was also a professor of Zoology for 20 years at the University of Northern Colorado, where my research focused on behavior of a variety of mammals plus ptarmigan and rattlesnakes.
 I firmly believe that education and experiences in the wild are critical in order for people to understand the importance of wild places and thus to act to preserve them.

-Tom joined the board of directors in the Spring 2020 and currently serves on the Outreach Committee.
+Tom joined the board of directors in the Spring 2020 and currently serves as Chair of the Outreach Committee.
 He has been on the faculty of Unity College since 1999 as an Associate Professor of Parks and Forest Resources.
 Land conservation and public engagement in protecting special places of natural, cultural and agricultural significance have long been of interest.
 His prior work with the Appalachian Trail Conservancy, Hills to Sea Trail, National Association for Interpretation and the Maine Woods Forever Roundtable lends itself to assisting the SLRT take the next steps to even greater success.